When my daughter was teeny, one of the things I couldn’t wrap my head around was how I would feed baby when traveling with her.

 And, YES, but make sure it’s not “mineral” water and that it has less than 20mg of sodium in it (most has less than 1mg).

-But the one thing I simply could not fathom was how to sterilize baby bottles in a hotel room.
+But the one thing I simply could not fathom was how to sterilize baby bottles in hotel room sinks.

 If your accommodation has a kitchenette or even just a microwave, you’re laughing.
-A pot of boiling water, or drag your microwave sterilizeralong (mine was pretty low profile) or even the new microwave sterilizing bagsmake life easy (er) for parents on the road.
+Just boil a pot of water, or drag your microwave sterilizer along (mine was pretty low profile).
+The new microwave sterilizing bags really make life easy (er) for parents on the road.
 But, our hotel room did not have a kitchenette or a microwave, so I had to figure it out.
 I had to figure out how to sterilize baby bottles in hotel room sinks.